MicrosoftDocs/architecture-center/docs/example-scenario/data/data-contextualization-based-on-azure-sql-graph-content.md

 ![Graph Database](media/dc-graph-database.png)

 #### Design the Graph Model for the Demo
-For the scenario described preiously, we can design the graph model as below:
+For the scenario described previously, we can design the graph model as below:
 * 'Alarm' is one of the metrics that belong to the 'Quality System'
-* The 'Quality System' is assocated with an 'Asset'
+* The 'Quality System' is associated with an 'Asset'

 ![Graph Design](media/dc-graph-design.png)